McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 There’s another shift happening: people are eating at home more, not just to save money, but because home cooking became cool again during the pandemic.

 Remember the sourdough era?
 The “look what I air-fried!” era?
-We discovered that cooking doesn’t have to be complicated to be satisfying.
+We discovered that cooking doesn’t have to be complicated to be satisfying during our fun little pandemic years locked away in our houses.

-Now?
-People are sticking with it.
-And with tools like air fryers, Instant Pots, and TikTok recipes, home cooking feels accessible again.
+Now people are sticking with it a lot more than they used to, and with tools like air fryers, Instant Pots, and TikTok recipes, home cooking feels achievable again.

 You can literally buy a mini deep fryer on Amazon and make fries at home for pennies.
 (If you’ve ever wanted to try, I love this small countertop fryer, makes restaurant-style fries in 10 minutes without turning your kitchen into an oil explosion.)

-When it’s easy and cheap to make something delicious at home, it’s harder to justify $14 for a McDonald’s combo that’s soggy by the time you get home.
+When it’s easy and cheap to make something delicious at home, it’s harder to justify $14 for a McDonald’s combo that’s sad and soggy by the time you get home.

 People Are Thinking More About Ingredients